Overview

-Reaching widespread adoption for businesses to exchange electronic remittance information – or details about a payment – with each other remains a primary goal of the Business Payments Coalition (BPC).
+Reaching widespread adoption for businesses to exchange electronic remittance (e-remittance) information – or details about a payment – with each other remains a primary goal of the Business Payments Coalition (BPC).
 This is a challenge for the industry primarily due to the unstructured format and detached delivery of remittance information.
-The BPC is committed to addressing major provider and end user pain points in sharing electronic remittance information.
-As such, the BPC supports industry efforts to align on a common core of remittance content and delivery methods that promote broad adoption of electronic remittance data.
-While the remittance solutions landscape is still evolving, electronic remittance capabilities play a strong role in reducing payment application costs and improving overall efficiency.
+The BPC is committed to addressing major provider and end user pain points in sharing e-remittance information.
+As such, the BPC supports industry efforts to align on a common core of remittance content and delivery methods that promote broad adoption of e-remittance data.
+While the remittance solutions landscape is still evolving, e-remittance capabilities play a strong role in reducing payment application costs and improving overall efficiency.
 All companies, regardless of size, can benefit from the modernization of delivery of e-remittance information to help reduce payment application costs and improve efficiency.

 Recent Updates